 - Students can NOT add CCJS 499 to their own schedule; CCJS staff must do this for you.
 Students must have an approved Internship Agreement form to have CCJS 499 added to their schedule.
-During the Fall 2014 semester the internship agreement form should be submitted to Professor Jackson by Sept.
-12--please let him know that you are working on this.
-First you have to find an internship.
-Don't wait until the last minute to begin your search.
-Please fill out the Prospective Intern Form to let Professor Jackson know of your internship interests.
+During the Fall 2014 semester the internship agreement form should be submitted to Professor Jackson before August 29 (Sept.
+12 at the very latest)--please let him know that you are working on this.
+Complet the Prospective Intern Form to let Professor Jackson know of your internship interests.
 Failure to complete this form may make it very difficult for you to find an internship.

-- Apply for a Delphine Newman Internship Scholarship Application.
+- After classes begin in Fall and Spring, apply for a Delphine Newman Internship Scholarship Application.
 You MUST attach a personal narrative for your application to be considered.
 There is a priority Deadline and a Final Deadline.
-Those dates will be announced.

-- Students with TBAs: you should be working with Professor Jackson to find an internship.
-NOTE: if you find a placement, it will not count as an internship unless a revised internship agreement form is approved.
-Thus: In the event a TBA is granted, your internship hours/internship do not begin until you have submitted a completed Internship Agreement Form (with both your and your supervisor's signatures) to the Intern Coordinator.
+- Students with TBAs should be working with Professor Jackson to find an internship.
+NOTE: if you find a placement, it will not count as an internship unless Professor Jackson approves the internship agreement form in writing.
+TBA's will not be permitted during Fall 2014 unless they are needed for background clearances or a special circumstance.
+In the event a TBA is granted, your internship hours/internship do not begin until you have submitted a revised, completed Internship Agreement Form (with both your and your supervisor's signatures) to the Intern Coordinator.
 Failure to do this means you will not receive any credit for your internship.
 If there is anything you don't understand about this contact Professor Jackson immediately.

 - If you do not complete your internship the semester you begin it, it should be completed within a year of the time an incomplete is assigned.

 - You need to familiarize yourself with the CCJS Internship Course Requirements (see below)